collectd/collectd/README.md

 * The following plugins were developed for Sailfish and other mobile devices
   * CPU sleep: showhs how much the device is in sleep
   * statefs_battery: battery charge, current, energy, power consumption, temperature, time to low/full, voltage
+  * There are several new plugins that cover aspects of cellular, WiFi, and Bluetooth radios performance: whether active, signal strength for cellular and used internet radio.
+For cellular, signal strength is recorded for each used wireless mobile telecommunications technology separately.
+  * radio: follows WiFi, Bluetooth, and, if supported by kernel, other radio switches (hardware and software) to determine if the radio is active.

 * In the default configuration:
    * Only active network interfaces are reported
    * Only physical disk traffic is reported